housepower/ClickHouse-Native-JDBC/docs/zh/deep-dive/native_protocol.md

 ## 插入

-The plain sql querys which send query sql to the server, but it's not efficient for batch inserts.
-ClickHouse provide another type of data request for batch inserts that we can send blocks to the server directly.
+The plain query which send sql literal to the server, but it's not efficient for batch inserts.
+ClickHouse provides another type of data request for batch inserts that we can send blocks to the server directly.

 ```mermaid
 sequenceDiagram